How the Simple Pump System works

 The 17″-long stainless steel pump cylinder comes in two sizes.

-For hand-pumping, the 1.75″ diameter, 5 gallons per minute model is used to 275′ static water level.
+For hand-pumping, the 1.75″ diameter model is used to 275′ static water level.
 That covers most wells.
-The 1.5″ 3 gallons per minute model, is used from 275 to 325′ water level.
+The 1.5″ model is used from 275 to 325′ water level.
 Both are used with our motors depending on water level and on output needed.